wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-1-Sheet-Selectors.md

 Where:

 -  [SALES] is the Parameter you created in Step 1,
-- ‘By State’ and ‘By Sub-Category’ are the values your entered for Step 1’s Parameter,
+- ‘By State’ and ‘By Sub-Category’ are the values you entered for Step 1’s Parameter,
 - ‘A’ and ‘B’ generic terms to exclude one chart from the other, e.g. either show A or B

 ![Step 2](gifs/t&t_01_sheet_selector/sheet_selector_2_create_calc_field.gif "Step 2")

 ### Step 3 - Apply Calculated Field

-For all chart you wish to alternate by in the Dashboard add the Calculated Field from Step 2 “Sheet Selector” into the filters.
+For the charts you wish to alternate by in the Dashboard add the Calculated Field from Step 2 “Sheet Selector” into the filters.

 - Edit the filter
 - Click “Custom Value List”